Sharmila Anandasabapathy: Medical practice

-Anandasabapathy practices gastroenterology and endoscopy as an attending physician at Baylor-St. Luke's Medical Center.
+Anandasabapathy practiced gastroenterology and endoscopy as an attending physician at Baylor-St. Luke's Medical Center.
 Prior to this, she was attending physician at Mount Sinai Medical Center and the M.D.
 Anderson Medical Center.

 Research

 Anandasabapathy's research is focused on the diagnosis and treatment of gastrointestinal cancer using innovative technologies.
 She has been the principal investigator on multiple grants funded by the National Institutes of Health and National Cancer Institute, through which she has led various clinical trials for the diagnosis of esophageal and gastric cancer.
 Anandasabapathy has published numerous papers and articles in various journals about gastroenterology and cancer.
 She has also been involved in the development of guidelines for Barrett's esophagus, which were published in June 2013.

 Anandasabapathy's publications and research have been used in advanced imaging technologies for the detection of gastrointestinal cancers.

-In 2018, Anandasabapathy and her team at Baylor College of Medicine developed the Emergency Smart Pod, a “rapidly deployable, expandable shipping container-based unit.”
+In 2018, Anandasabapathy and her team at Baylor College of Medicine developed the Emergency Smart Pod, a "rapidly deployable, expandable shipping container-based unit."
 It was designed for the management of outbreaks and emergencies globally.